tardate/LittleCodingKata/rust/about/README.md

 Rust is...
 * designed to be memory safe, and it does not permit null pointers or dangling pointers
-* free and open source
+* free and open source - dual-licensed under Apache 2.0 and MIT

 Rust has..
 * an object system based around implementations, traits and structured types